 The Automotive Technology curriculum consists of eight areas of study as defined by the National Institute for Automotive Service Excellence (ASE).
 ASE is a non-profit corporation dedicated to improving the quality of automotive service and repair as well as assisting in training and program development throughout the nation.
 The Helena College Automotive Technology Program holds an ASE Master Automobile Service Technology (MAST) level certification.
 The eight ASE content areas of study, along with the College's general education requirements, are structured into four groups with all eight areas of study being offered during a two-year period.
+Each student will be given the opportunity to become certified by ASE in each of the eight content areas.
 Successful completion of this program will enable students to enter the automotive job market.